-- Higher rates of mortgage denial rates among Hispanic households stems from decades of discrimination in housing markets and challenges building wealth through economic mobility and homeownership. - Although voucher holders and affordable housing (as captured in the HCD Location Affordability Index) are not as highly concentrated in the City of San Mateo as in many surrounding jurisdictions, the northern portion of the city offers the most affordable homes.
+- Higher rates of mortgage denial rates among Hispanic households stems from decades of discrimination in housing markets and challenges building wealth through economic mobility and homeownership. - Although voucher holders and affordable housing (as captured in the HCD Location Affordability Index) are not as highly concentrated in the City of San Mateo as in many surrounding jurisdictions, the northern portion of the City offers the most affordable homes.
 As such, residents living in these areas have lower incomes and higher rates of poverty.
-Preference may be at play as well: A recent article in Cityscape found that Hispanic homebuyers-when controlled for demographics, loan characteristics, and finances-are more likely to purchase homes in neighborhoods with fewer non-Hispanic White homeowners and lower economic opportunity.[11] - Hispanic residents are more likely than others to work low wage jobs that do not support the City's or region's housing prices, resulting in higher rates of cost burden and overcrowding.
-Although, it is customary for Hispanic households to live in multigenerational settings, which may account for higher rates of perceived overcrowding, overcrowding is also an indicator of lack of access to affordable and right-sized housing. - Hispanic residents are primarily concentrated in the northeastern area of the city where residents face higher poverty and cost burden as well as poor opportunity outcomes according to TCAC's opportunity maps.
+Preference may be at play as well: A recent article in Cityscape found that Hispanic homebuyers-when controlled for demographics, loan characteristics, and finances-are more likely to purchase homes in neighborhoods with fewer non-Hispanic White homeowners and lower economic opportunity.[\[1\]](#) - Hispanic residents are more likely than others to work at jobs with low wages that are not commensurate with the City's or region's housing prices, resulting in higher rates of cost burden and overcrowding.
+Although, it is customary for Hispanic households to live in multigenerational settings, which may account for higher rates of perceived overcrowding, overcrowding is also an indicator of lack of access to affordable and right-sized housing. - Hispanic residents are primarily concentrated in the northeastern area of the City where residents face higher poverty and cost burden as well as poor opportunity outcomes according to TCAC's opportunity maps.